-Client:

 Building:

 Phone:

 Contact Name:

 Dollar Amount:

-Client:
+2. Client:

 Building:

 Phone:

 Contact Name:

 Dollar Amount:

-Client:
+3. Client:

 Building:

 Phone:

 Contact Name:

 Dollar Amount:

-BID FORM ADDITION
+PART 8 BID FORM ADDITION

-ceship and Training Certification ance with the Illinois Procurement Code, the Bidder certifies that the work formed by it and/or its subcontractors shall, at the time of such bid opening a time of the performance of work pursuant to the terms of this Contract, a participated in the approved apprenticeship and training programs as for above.
-The bidder shall list, in the space below, the official name of the approved he certificate of registration or all types of work or crafts the bidder is a participant and that will be performed by the bidder and its actor's employees.
-Work that will be sub-contracted shall be indicated to tracted work as provided for herein.
-Failure to list required information at in disqualification of bid.
+In accorda to be perfe and at the shall have provided f program s in which t sub-contra be subcon ceship and Training Certification Ince with the Illinois Procurement Code, the Bidder certifies that the work Cormed by it and/or its subcontractors shall, at the time of such bid opening Itime of the performance of work pursuant to the terms of this Contract In participated in the approved apprenticeship and training programs as It is provided in the space below, the official name of the Imponsor holding the certificate of registration or all types of work or crafts In the bidder is a participant and that will be performed by the bidder and its Intercept of the provided for herein.
+Failure to list required information It is that the time of such bid opening It is the time of such bid opening I